-Selling a house “as is” means putting it up for sale in its existing condition without any upgrades or improvements.
-As an “as-is” home seller you won’t make any repairs.
-You won’t fix any issues even if they are found in the home inspection report.
+Selling a house “as is” refers to selling a property in its existing condition without any upgrades or improvements.
+You don’t need to fix any defects, even if they are mentioned in the home inspection report.

 How to Sell a House As Is in New Jersey?